East Transfer Center

 East Transfer Center (also known as Central Business District East or CBD East) is a bus-only station in Downtown Dallas, Texas, operated by Dallas Area Rapid Transit.
 Located at the intersection of Live Oak Street and Pearl Street, the station serves eastern downtown and 9 bus routes.
 The station also features an indoor waiting area, restrooms, and a service desk.

-All four lines in the DART light rail system can be accessed at Pearl/Arts District station, located one block northwest at the intersection of Pearl Street and Bryan Street.
+All four light rail lines in the DART rail system can be accessed at Pearl/Arts District station, located one block northwest at the intersection of Pearl Street and Bryan Street.
 A subway station under the East Transit Center was proposed as part of the D2 Subway project, but that project has been put on indefinite hiatus.